English

 Understanding the components of Cross-Chain Atomic Swaps is crucial for grasping how they function.
 Here are the main elements involved:

 • Smart Contracts: These are self-executing contracts with the terms of the agreement directly written into code.
-They facilitate and enforce the swap without the need for intermediaries.
+They facilitate and enforce the swap without the need for intermediaries, ensuring that the process is transparent and trustless, which is vital in the cryptocurrency ecosystem.

 Types of Cross-Chain Atomic Swaps